FREE Guide: Have a MISSION-MINDED 2010

 Hanukkah . . . as a mission reminder:

-During December, it’s common to find many references to this Jewish holiday, especially as stores and schools attempt to be culturally sensitive to those who don’t celebrate Christmas.
+During December, it’s common to find many references to this Jewish holiday, especially as stores and schools attempt to be culturally sensitive to families who don’t celebrate Christmas.
 We usually see Hanukkah reminders in store windows, in the wrapping paper aisle, and even at the post office.

-Holiday Hanukkah reminders and decorations provide perfect “on-the-spot” teaching opportunities to talk with our children about the need to pray for the people of Israel, and to share how Jesus Christ came as God’s promised Messiah for the whole world.
-As you see these decorations throughout your shopping times, take these moments to talk with your kids about loving the people of Israel and praying for their salvation.
+Holiday Hanukkah reminders and decorations provide perfect “on-the-spot” teaching opportunities to talk with our children about the need to pray for the people of Israel, and to share how Jesus Christ came as God’s promised Messiah for the world.

 - Did you know that Jesus celebrated Hanukkah?